njones61/ce547/docs/unit2/02_study_pt1/study_pt1_class.md

 ![planview.gif](images/planview.gif)

-Click here to download a completed version of the previous model.
+Click [here](agdrains1.zip) to download a completed version of the previous model.
 Unzip the model and load it into GMS.
 Then do the following:

 1) Add a well in the interior.

-    a) Use Q = -2000 ft^3/day.
+&nbsp;&nbsp;&nbsp;&nbsp;a) Use Q = -2000 ft^3/day

-    b) Use Q = -5000 ft^3/day
+&nbsp;&nbsp;&nbsp;&nbsp;b) Use Q = -5000 ft^3/day

 2) Analyze the flow budget

-    a) Select the cells on each side and change the zone budget id's.
+&nbsp;&nbsp;&nbsp;&nbsp;a) Select the cells on each side and change the zone budget id's.
 Use 2 on the left and 3 on the right.

-    b) Look at the flow budget.
+&nbsp;&nbsp;&nbsp;&nbsp;b) Look at the flow budget.
 What percentage of the water goes to the left drain vs. the right drain?

-    c) Remove the well and re-run the model to get the original solution.
+&nbsp;&nbsp;&nbsp;&nbsp;c) Remove the well and re-run the model to get the original solution.
 Look at the flow budget again.

 3) Determine impact of using a 2D model

-    a) Set the head contours to a fixed interval (1.0) and save a copy of the contours to a CAD layer.
+&nbsp;&nbsp;&nbsp;&nbsp;a) Set the head contours to a fixed interval (1.0) and save a copy of the contours to a CAD layer.

-    b) Rebuild the model using a multi-layer grid (six layers).
+&nbsp;&nbsp;&nbsp;&nbsp;b) Rebuild the model using a multi-layer grid (six layers).
 Assign head bc to top layer only and re-enter the inputs in the same order used in the first exercise.
 Let Kv=Kh for now.

-    c) Compare the contours.
+&nbsp;&nbsp;&nbsp;&nbsp;c) Compare the contours.
 Is there a significant difference?

-    d) Has the flow budget changed?
+&nbsp;&nbsp;&nbsp;&nbsp;d) Has the flow budget changed?

 4) Determine impact of vertical anisotropy

-    a) Save another copy of head contours.
+&nbsp;&nbsp;&nbsp;&nbsp;a) Save another copy of head contours.

-    b) Change Kv=Kh/5=0.8.
+&nbsp;&nbsp;&nbsp;&nbsp;b) Change Kv=Kh/5=0.8.

-    c) Save and run the model.
+&nbsp;&nbsp;&nbsp;&nbsp;c) Save and run the model.
 Compare the solution.

 5) Determine impact of using drains vs. constant head bc for ag drains.

-    a) Save another copy of head contours.
+&nbsp;&nbsp;&nbsp;&nbsp;a) Save another copy of head contours.
 Note the flow budget.

-    b) Remove fixed head BC and add drains to left and right side.
+&nbsp;&nbsp;&nbsp;&nbsp;b) Remove fixed head BC and add drains to left and right side.
 Use a large value for conductance (1e6).

-    c) Save and run.
+&nbsp;&nbsp;&nbsp;&nbsp;c) Save and run.
 Compare results.

-        Note: You may need to reduce the acceleration (relaxation) parameter to get the PCG solver to converge.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: You may need to reduce the acceleration (relaxation) parameter to get the PCG solver to converge.
 Try reducing from 1.0 to 0.2 in the PCG Package dialog.

-    d) Compute a drain conductance value assuming K=0.5, L=50, width=6, thickness=3.
+&nbsp;&nbsp;&nbsp;&nbsp;d) Compute a drain conductance value assuming K=0.5, L=50, width=6, thickness=3.
 Enter CD, save and run again.
 Compare results.